 The decipherment of Maya signs can only be done by linguistic analyses on the basis of a corpus.
 To be able to create such a corpus, the signs used in the texts must be identified.
 In order to allow the processes of sign identification and subsequent text analysis to be interlinked, an organisational system is required that can react flexibly to changes.
 We achieve the necessary flexibility through ontological-based modelling.
 To optimally represent the semantic relations between the described entities, the data model of the sign catalogue was implemented in RDF.
 The documentation of signs in an ontologically based knowledge organisation system has not been done in Maya epigraphy yet and thus represents a new approach in the exploration of this script.

 which represents all variants of a grapheme (allographs).
 By the separate recording of discrete graphs we enable an exact method for their identification.
 Based on preliminary work by the research community (Kelley, 1962; Houston, 2001), for the first time we were able to develop rules and principles on creation of graph variants of Maya signs.
 45 variation types in total were defined, which are subdivided into nine classes.

 , see Fig. 2).
 This relation is optional, so that even graphs can be recorded that could not have been assigned to any sign yet.

 is determined by its function: the use of the sign as a logogram, syllabogram, numeral, or diacritic.
 The phonemic level of the sign is recorded as the transliteration value with the respective

 In Maya epigraphy, signs that have not yet been deciphered arouse a lively discourse, from which constantly new proposals for their reading emerge.
 We are faced with the challenge of not only documenting existing as well as our own deciphering hypotheses, but also evaluating and classifying them qualitatively in such a way that they can withstand a critical examination and be used for further (linguistic) analyses.
 The hypotheses have different quality levels.
 Some seem more plausible than others.
 In order to make the quality of the readings formally assessable, we have developed a set of criteria for each sign function, which is oriented, among other things, to the context of use (e. g. plausible text-image-reference) or the proof in modern Mayan languages.

 The qualitative evaluation is particularly relevant to examine the plausibility of reading hypotheses in a corpus.
 Readings with a high level can be compared with those with a low level.
 New criteria for the plausibility could always be found in other texts and can then be added to the sign catalogue.
 This may also increase the quality level of the transliteration value.

 .
 In particular, the separation of the sign in a graphic and a functional-phonemic level – that can be related to each other depending on the level of knowledge – offers a flexibility that redefines the classification of signs and allows precise identification on the basis of distinguishing characteristics.
 The ontological modelling approach and the implementation in a RDF data model enables new insights into character classification.
 By incorporating known and adapting new results, the digital sign catalogue is specifically designed to deal with ambiguousness in research processes.

-- Chiarcos, C. and Sukhareva, M. (2015).
-OLiA - Ontologies of Linguistic Annotation, SWJ (Semantic Web Journal), 6(4): 379-386.
+(2015).
+OLiA – Ontologies of Linguistic Annotation,

 (2010).
 General Ontology for Linguistic Description (GOLD),

 (1962).
 Review of A Catalog of Maya Hieroglyphs by J. Eric S. Thompson.

 .
 Norman, OK: University of Oklahoma Press.